 College professors can work in state universities, private universities, community colleges and in trade colleges.

 This type of university receives support from state funding as well as tuition.
-Since funding is given by the state, oftentimes, the state may dictate curriculum taught.
-Class size can be high, but pay is typically higher compared to private and community colleges.
+Since funding is given by the state, oftentimes the state may dictate curriculum taught.
+Class size can be high but pay is typically higher compared to private and community colleges.

 This type of university mainly relies on tuition, fees and contributions from private donors.
-Some private universities may have strict guidelines or statements of faith in regards to whom they hire as part of their staff.
+Some private universities may have strict guidelines or statements of faith in regard to whom they hire as part of their staff.

 Students in community college typically attend to save money before attending a state university.
 Sometimes this type of college will offer an associate's degree after the completion of two years of study.
 Community colleges may offer technical or vocational programs for their students that offer a more hands on approach.

 What is the Salary of a College Professor?